actions/create-github-app-token/README.md

           MULTILINE_JSON_STRING: ${{ steps.get-installation-repositories.outputs.data }}
 ```

-### Run the workflow in a github.com repository against an organization in Github Enterprise.
+### Run the workflow in a github.com repository against an organization in GitHub Enterprise Server

 ```yaml
 on: [push]